 Remember NINJA loans?
-This was when things took a bad turn.
+It was when things took a bad turn.
 Lenders began giving out loans to people with bad credit and turned a blind eye to income verification.
 The result was an explosion in the number of risky mortgages designed for people that couldn’t afford a home.
 The most infamous of these was the 2/28 subprime adjustable-rate mortgage (ARM).
-Borrowers were given a below-market rate for the first two years which would then reset to a higher rate.
-The idea being that they would refinance before the reset, but most homeowners never got a chance before the crisis began and credit became unavailable.
+Borrowers had been given a below-market rate for the first two years, which would then reset to a higher rate.
+The idea being that they would refinance before the reset, but most homeowners never got a chance before the crisis began, and credit became unavailable.

 Despite the bad memories of 2008, there has been a steady recovery.
 Unemployment is at an all-time low, and the stock market is now setting new records.
 Lending is also much stricter, thanks in part to the “qualified mortgage” provision of the 2010 Dodd-Frank reform bill.
 Which only went into effect in January 2014.
-Through this those risky loans that were given out before the crisis are a thing of the past.
-Nowadays it’s much harder to get a mortgage.
+Those risky loans that were given out before the crisis, are a thing of the past.
+Nowadays, it’s much harder to get a mortgage.
 Although there’s no way to say there won’t eventually be another recession (they’re a naturally occurring part of the financial system), enough plugs have been put in the system to ensure it won’t be as bad as it was in 2008.

 The NYC real estate market has seen steady recovery, and while it might not be the best time now for sellers, buyers are in a prime moment.
 Just as you should with any investment, spend time getting to know the property and neighborhood.
 Smart diligence will ensure you purchase up a prime property and not a lemon.